riverita16/Borealis/README.md

-# Team 77 COP3530 Project 3
+# El Team Dream COP3530 Project 3
- No idea what this is gonna be
+Alanis Rivera-Narvaez, Jorge Ramirez, David Denis

+It can be hard to find songs that are similar to one specific track, rather than a broad category, artist, or genre.
+Spotify’s songs recommendations are sometimes unrelated, unreliable, out of place, and simply off.
+It is also time consuming to manually search for your next song.
+So users need a reliable, fast, and easier way to find new songs they like based on their preferences.
+A simple UI makes for minimal user interaction required but maximal satisfaction with the results.

-## Ideas?
+## Borealis
-- **Spotify API** application to create visual radio **(I started some code for this)**
+- **Spotify API** application to find and listen to an infinite number of songs that are similar to just one -- personalized radio.
-  - User enters one song that is used to find similar songs and artists
+  - User enters one song and that is used to find similar tracks and artists
   - Create queue and Spotify music player
-  - Add to library functionality?
+  - Sort the queue based on the user's audio characteristic and sorting algortihm selection
+  - **Python** backend

   - For **front-end**:
-    - Show album art and audio visualization
+    - Show album art
     - Display song info
-    - Other view shows visual representation of song selection algorithm
-    - **React** and **Flask** for frontend
+    - **React JS** and **Flask** for frontend
-    - **openframeworks** looks cool for visualization

-- **Reelgood API** to find similar movies to input
-  - Show streaming options for suggestions
-  - Show metadata (e.g. ratings, release, cast, etc.)
-  - Display movie poster & trailer

-- **NASA API** or some other planetary tracking api could be cool
-  - Maybe doing a simulation type application that shows the stars relative to the user's location

-...

-## Data Structures
+## Algorithms
-...
+- Mergesort
+- Smoothsort

 ## Workflow
-archive rest of readme when we finalize project idea
+- [x] Flask interacts with React code
+- [x] Front end for home page
+- [x] Add characteristic and search algorithm drop downs
+      - [x] Send values on submit
+- [x] Spotify player renders
+- [x] Queue play works
+- [x] When song ends go to next song (no back function)
+  - [ ] Fix multiple requests to /next at song end
+- [x] Add to liked songs functionality (EDIT: Embedded player already has this functionality)
+- [ ] Validate only tracks are inputted (catch fails to /track endpoint)

+- [ ] Sort queue
+      - [ ] Quicksort
+      - [ ] Smoothsort
+      - [ ] Allow each by a song characteristic

+- [ ] Make new logo for tab

+# npm error fixes 'ERR_OSSL_EVP_UNSUPPORTED'
+- export NODE_OPTIONS=--openssl-legacy-provider